 If someone finds a vulnerability on your website, would they be able to report it?
 Without a structured way to receive and respond to vulnerability reports, your organization likely has unknown and possibly severe vulnerabilities leaving your attack surface unprotected.
 Both VDPs and bug bounties allow third parties (in the case of VDPs) and hackers (in bug bounties) to report potential vulnerabilities.
 Submitted reports are tracked through the HackerOne dashboard, making it easy to investigate, confirm, and remediate vulnerabilities.

 The primary difference between these programs is the incentive structure.
 VDPs do not incentivize finders, although finders receive thanks and, in some cases, swag like t-shirts or other giveaways.
 The incentive for VDP finders is to see vulnerabilities resolved.
 Hackers are incentivized to find bugs in a bug bounty program and are paid based on bug severity or confirmed vulnerabilities.
-This article explains our programs and how to choose the right one for your organization.
+Read about VDP vs. Bug Bounty and which program is right for you.

 If your organization is large, we recommend a managed program that provides the tools and structure needed to act on reports at scale properly.
 But if your website is for personal use or your organization isn't ready for an official program yet, a great first step is to set up a dedicated security email address and a security.txt file.